cslab/csspin-ce/doc/plugins/ce_services.rst

 How to start the services for a local CE instance?
 ##################################################

-To start the services required to run a local CE instance, the ``spin ce_services start`` command can be used.
+To start the services required to run a local CE instance, the ``spin ce-services start`` command can be used.
 The command will start the services required by the instance specified in the ``spinfile.yaml``.

 .. code-block:: bash
     :caption: Start

-    spin ce_services -i <path to instance>
+    spin ce-services -i <path to instance>

 How to use the `HiveMQ`_ service and CE Elements integration?
 #############################################################

-The ``hivemq`` service as well as the CONZTACT Elements HiveMQ integration can be activated by enabling it within the configuration of ``ce_services``.
+The ``hivemq`` service as well as the CONTACT Elements HiveMQ integration can be used by enabling it within the configuration of ``ce_services``.
+While HiveMQ can be provisioned using ``spin provision``, the CONTACT Elements HiveMQ integration must be installed manually, e.g. by downloading it from the customer portal.

 .. code-block:: yaml
     :caption: Enable HiveMQ service within ``spinfile.yaml``